investingknights/investingknights.github.io/_posts/2018-03-15-who-is-winning-this-war.md

  - You’ll have at least one friend who lives in a society built by **DLF**.
  - **Bharti Airtel** needs no introduction, their network has the widest coverage area.
  - Who doesn’t have a bank account?
 You may have heard **HDFC** through their advertisements.
  - Oh, the sweet childhood memories.
 Remember Fevicol?
-Leave aside childhood, what to you use when you need to paste something?
+Leave aside childhood, what do you use when you need to paste something?
 Single answer, **Fevicol**.
 Now, it’s your part of the job to pick up the nearest fevicol and look at the manufacturer, that’s where you are introduced to **Pidilite Industries**.
  - If next time you smoke two street apart from your home, just take a look at the manufacturer on the cigarette box.
 Most probably it’ll be **ITC**.
 Some more products from ITC which I’m damn sure you must have consumed.
 <img src="/images/posts/p2_1.jpg" alt="ITC Products" style="display: block; margin-left: auto; margin-right: auto;"/>
  - If you’ve own a two-wheeler or even a four-wheeler and encountered a flat tyre, the mechanic will most probably ask you to use **MRF** tyres.